microsoft/nni/docs/mnist_examples.md

 # MNIST examples

+## Overview

+[CIFAR-10][3] classification is a common benchmark problem in machine learning.
+The CIFAR-10 dataset is the collection of images.
+It is one of the most widely used datasets for machine learning research which contains 60,000 32x32 color images in 10 different classes.
+Thus, we use CIFAR-10 classification as an example to introduce NNI usage.
 CNN MNIST classifier for deep learning is similar to `hello world` for programming languages.
-Thus, we use MNIST as example to introduce different features of NNI.
+The [MNIST](http://yann.lecun.com/exdb/mnist/) database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.Thus, we use MNIST as example to introduce different features of NNI.
+### **Goals**

+As we all know, the choice of model optimizer is directly affects the performance of the final matrix.
+The goal of this tutorial is to **tune a better performace optimizer** to train a relatively small convolutional neural network (CNN) for recognizing images.

+In this example, we have selected the following common deep learning optimizer:

+> "SGD", "Adadelta", "Adagrad", "Adam", "Adamax"

  The examples are listed below:

  - [MNIST with NNI API](#mnist)
  - [MNIST with NNI annotation](#mnist-annotation)